- Mainstage season

 What to prepare

 We will hold joint auditions for all three plays.
-Performers are asked to play the read before auditioning.
-Performers will be auditioning from sides to be provided in our shared folder (please check back as the audition date approaches).
+Performers are asked to read the read before auditioning.
+Performers will be auditioning from sides to be provided in our shared audition information folder (please check back as the audition date approaches).

 Cast Breakdowns for all three plays are as follows

 - Sophie -- female, late-twenties, White/Jewish, 4 Months pregnant.

 - Susan -- female, late-twenties, Black, could pass as white with the right hairstyle and makeup.